roseengineering/rfnanocli/README.md

 calibration method that you use to calibrate the nano from its UI.

-To calibrate the nano using the utility, first initialize the calibration with your frequency sweep.
-This sweep will be written to your calibration file.
-If the calibration file already exists, it will be overwritten.
+To calibrate the nano using the utility, first initialize the calibration file with your frequency sweep.
+If the calibration
+file already exists, it will be overwritten.
 By default the name of the file is cal.npz.